+The Council are the decision making body at Cheltenham Borough Council.
 Local Councillors are elected by the community to decide how the council should carry out its various activities.
 They represent public interest as well as individuals living within the ward in which he or she has been elected to serve a term of office.
 They have regular contact with the general public through council meetings, telephone calls and some Councillors may hold surgeries.
 Surgeries provide an opportunity for any ward resident to go and talk to their Councillor face to face.

 The council has 40 elected members representing twenty wards within the Cheltenham Borough.
 There are also five parish councils within the borough.
 Elections are held every two years, when 50% of the seats are offered for re-election.
-Additional elections may also arise from time to time if a councillor or parish councillor resigns from office.
-The Borough elections due to be held in May 2020 have been postponed to May 2021 due to the Covid-19 pandemic.
+The most recent election was held in May 2021 after being postponed in 2020 due to the national restrictions in place as a result of the COVID-19 pandemic.

-The political make-up of the council is:
+The political make-up of Cheltenham Borough Council at 31 March 2021 was:

-Liberal Democrat Party 32 councillors

-Conservative Party 6 councillors

-People Against Bureaucracy Party 2 councillors
+Liberal Democrat Party 29 councillors Conservative Party 6 councillors People Against Bureaucracy Party 2 councillors Councillors Not Aligned to a Political Group 3 councillors

-The Liberal Democrat group therefore has an overall majority of 24 on the Borough Council.
+The Liberal Democrat group therefore had an overall majority of 18 on the Borough Council for this period.